 Dual-SIM 5G (or 5G+5G dual SIM as an alternative term) simply refers to the ability to use two 5G SIMs in the same phone, being able to connect to two different 5G networks without physically swapping out SIM cards.
 We’ve also heard of “5G multi-SIM” being thrown around, but this generally applies to 5G+4G dual SIM phones at the moment.

 In any event, dual SIM 5G phones aren’t very common right now.
-In fact, very few phones support it in 2020.
+In fact, very few phones support it.

 Supported dual SIM 5G phones